 Parties, funtions and events

-Paul, Gale and Callum welcome all enquiries for parties etc and are happy create bespoke personal menus to suit ensuring guests are fully satisfied and confident of a perfectly tailored occasion.
+Paul, Gale and Callum welcome all enquiries for parties, wakes, weddings etc and are happy create bespoke personal menus to suit, ensuring that our guests are fully satisfied and confident of a perfectly tailored occasion.